hodquang/se691-conversational-agent/WebMining/README.md

 ### pov_converter.py
 This module converts third person text to first person text.
 It is a manual conversion due to current lack of open source tooling to handle this problem.

-### articles.py
-The list of urls to scrape.
-Conventional standards likely would have been to use a ,json file, but this was easier at the time.

 ## Dependencies
 [Python 3](https://www.python.org/download/releases/3.0/) - I ran Python 3.9.9 and can only confirm that version works.
 As such, when installing the below dependencies prefer pip3 **not** pip.